SP: ~1.6 billion paired reads, S1: ~3.2 billion paired reads, S2: ~8.2 billion paired reads, S4: ~20 billion paired reads

 |500 cycle: $3050|

-Library Prep: $250/sample.
-Please provide us with ~500ng of high molecular weight DNA or total RNA >6.5 for this price.
 There are a host of options for lower input/lower quality that may add cost.
-Please contact us to discuss sample submission.

 Our facility features the NovaSeq platform.
 Yield is dependent upon several factors:

-- High Quality Library: libraries that contain a high level of adapter dimers will yield significantly less data, particularly on the NovaSeq6000.
-Similarly, over amplified libraries can negatively impact yield.
+Libraries that contain a high level of adapter dimers will yield significantly less data, particularly on the NovaSeq6000.
+Similarly, over amplified libraries can negatively impact yield

 Please see Illumina’s NovaSeq6000 Specification page for current data yields.
 While we regularly achieve greater than ‘spec’ yields from the NovaSeq6000, it is best to be conservative when planning your experiments.

-Per lane/flowcell sequencing: Data will be returned in Sanger FASTQ format via our high speed aspera server
+Data will be returned in Sanger FASTQ format via our high speed aspera server.

-End to end services: alignment files, variant calls, and any intermediate files you wish via aspera serverPlace Order
+Alignment files, variant calls, and any intermediate files you wish via aspera server.